February 21, 2024

 SEA kicks off a monumental year with a record-breaking construction project on the International Arrivals Facility (IAF).
 One of the most iconic elements — and one of the most complicated engineering challenges of the decade at SEA — is an elevated pedestrian walkway that will rise 85 feet over an active taxi lane with planes traveling underneath.

-This new facility, launching in 2020, is a huge step towards improving the passenger experience and is a modern facility that will welcome a growing number of international travelers to a region known for its innovation.
+This new facility, launched in 2022, is a huge step towards improving the passenger experience and is a modern facility that will welcome a growing number of international travelers to a region known for its innovation.
 The IAF will make the international arrivals process far more efficient, providing direct passage for international travelers arriving at the South Satellite to the new customs processing facility.
 It will also welcome travelers with stunning views through the glass walkway of the natural beauty of the Pacific Northwest like Mount Rainier and the green landscape.

 After nearly eight years of planning, design, and construction, the entire aerial walkway will soon be visible to SEA travelers at the south end of the airport, near Concourses A and B and the South Satellite.
 To better appreciate this modern marvel in the making, here are five fast facts about the IAF pedestrian walkway.